-- A. The payment for the purchase of new Durable Medical Equipment (DME) is the lesser of the provider's usual and customary charge or a fee from statewide uniform fee schedule updated July 1 of each year and effective for services provided on or after July 1.
-The statewide uniform fee schedule will be calculated using eighty percent (80%) of the Medicare rural rate, if available, or the non-rural rate if there is no rural rate, on the Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Fee Schedule in effect on January 1 of each year. - 1.
-When it is determined by DOM, based on documentation, that the DMEPOS fee is insufficient for the Mississippi Medicaid population or could result in a potential access issue, then a fee will be calculated using market research from the area. - B. If there is no DMEPOS fee, the provider will be reimbursed a fee determined by the Division of Medicaid based on the lower of the Division of Medicaid's average/established fee or the average of the fees from other states, when available, or determine the fee from cost information from providers and/or manufacturers, survey information from national fee analyzers, or other relevant fee-related information.
-The fees will be updated every three (3) years effective July 1 of that third (3rd) year. - C. If there is no DMEPOS fee or a fee determined by the Division of Medicaid, the provider will be reimbursed a fee calculated through the following manual pricing: - 1.
+- A. The payment for the purchase of new Durable Medical Equipment (DME) is the lesser of the provider's usual and customary charge or a fee from statewide uniform fee schedule effective as of July 1, 2020 and effective for services provided on or after July 1, 2020.
+The Mississippi statewide uniform fee schedule will be calculated using eighty percent (80%) of the Medicare rural rate, if available, or the non-rural rate if there is no rural rate, on the Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Fee Schedule in effect on January 1, 2020. - B. If there is no DMEPOS fee, the provider will be reimbursed a fee determined by the Division of Medicaid based on the lower of the Division of Medicaid's average/established fee or the average of the fees from other states, when available, or determine the fee from cost information from providers and/or manufacturers, survey information from national fee analyzers, or other relevant fee-related information.
+Effective July 1, 2021, the rates will remain the same as those effective for State Fiscal Year (SFY) 2021. - C. If there is no DMEPOS fee or a fee determined by the Division of Medicaid, the provider will be reimbursed a fee calculated through the following manual pricing: - 1.
 Manufacturer's Suggested Retail Price (MSRP) minus twenty percent (20%), or - 2.
-If there is no MSRP, then the provider's invoice received from a wholesaler or manufacturer plus twenty percent (20%). - D. The payment for rental of DME is made from a statewide uniform fee schedule based on ten percent (10%) of eighty percent (80%) of the Medicare DMEPOS or Medicaid established fee as described in letter A or B not to exceed ten (10) months.
-After rental benefits are paid for ten (10) months, the DME becomes the property of the Mississippi Medicaid beneficiary unless otherwise authorized by the Division of Medicaid through specific coverage criteria. - E. The payment for purchase of used DME is made from a statewide uniform fee schedule based on fifty percent (50%) of eighty percent (80%) of the Medicare DMEPOS or Medicaid established fee as described in letter A or B. - F. The payment for repair of DME is the cost of the repair, not to exceed fifty percent (50%) of eighty percent (80%) of the Medicare DMEPOS or Medicaid established fee as described in letter A or B. - G. Any durable medical equipment not listed on the fee schedule may be requested for coverage by submitting documentation to the Division of Medicaid's UM/QIO who will determine medical necessity on a case-by-case basis.
+If there is no MSRP, then the provider's invoice received from a wholesaler or manufacturer plus twenty percent (20%). - D. The payment for rental of DME is made from a Mississippi statewide uniform fee schedule based on ten percent (10%) of eighty percent (80%) of the Medicare DMEPOS in effect January 1, 2020 or Mississippi Medicaid established fee as described in letter A or B not to exceed ten (10) months.
+After rental benefits are paid for ten (10) months, the DME becomes the property of the Mississippi Medicaid beneficiary unless otherwise authorized by the Division of Medicaid through specific coverage criteria. - E. The payment for purchase of used DME is made from a Mississippi statewide uniform fee schedule basedon fifty percent (50%) of eighty percent (80%) of the Medicare DMEPOS in effect January 1, 2020 or Mississippi Medicaid established fee as described in letter A or B. - F. The payment for repair of DME is the cost of the repair, not to exceed fifty percent (50%) of eighty percent (80%) of the Medicare DMEPOS in effect January 1, 2020 or Mississippi Medicaid established fee as described in letter A or B. - G. Any durable medical equipment not listed on the fee schedule may be requested for coverage by submitting documentation to the Division of Medicaid's UM/QIO who will determine medical necessity on a case-by-case basis.